bludit/documentation-english/developers/parents-and-subpages/index.md

 ```

 ## Print a Navigation Bar
-This example recommend to have a structure of `pages and subpages (children)`, and the content of your site ordered by `position`.

-Note: A parent page might or may not have children.
+A parent page might or may not have children.

 ```
 <?php